Blog

 From the Bench to the Backend: How LigoLab Turns Previous Lab Experience Into Chief Informatics Officer-Level Insight for Its Customers

-Learn More: The Best Laboratory Information System Companies and the Advantages They Offer to Their Laboratory Clients
+Discover More: The Best Laboratory Information System Companies and the Advantages They Offer to Their Laboratory Clients

 A Deep Understanding of the Lab Environment

-Support Department Team Lead Drew Taphorn is in his fourth year with LigoLab after serving as an LIS system administrator at Reditus Labs.
-That role gave him a clear understanding of what matters most in the lab and how data drives patient care and operational efficiency.
+Drew Taphorn is in his fourth year with LigoLab, having previously served as a lab information system administrator at a large, full-service independent lab.
+That role gave him a clear understanding of what matters most and how information systems and data management drive operational efficiency.

 "One of the biggest advantages of coming from the lab is understanding its important role and how operations impact patient care," he said.
 "That perspective gives purpose to what we're doing.
 Every request we handle matters because it directly affects patient outcomes."

-Learn More: Stability and Performance: The Two Most Important Aspects of a Modern Laboratory Operation
+Discover More: Stability and Performance - The Two Most Important Aspects of a Modern Laboratory Operation

 Translating Experience into Strategy and Support

-Allison Still, now in her fourth year as LigoLab’s LIS System Product Manager and a former UniPath/Ariana Sciences employee with molecular lab and IT experience, echoed that idea, reflecting on how her seven years of prior lab experience helps connect customer concerns with the development team’s language.
+Allison Still, in her fourth year with LigoLab and a former UniPath/Ariana Sciences employee with experience in molecular labs and IT, echoed that idea.
+Her seven years in a high-energy lab environment help connect customer concerns with the development team.

 "Now that I get the developers' perspective, I can help both sides communicate better.
 When I was in the lab, I'd email support or developers and think, 'Why don't they understand my issue?'
 Now I can help translate that," she said.